Suggested Baltics Itinerary: Vilnius to Tallinn, an introduction to the Baltics

 There is all sorts to occupy your time in the Latvian capital, be it Art Nouveau architecture in the city’s Quiet Centre, museums, a trip to the seaside at Jurmala or simply hanging out in the Old Town and drinking stupidly-cheap steins of beer.
 Riga deserves at least two full days before moving onto the more tranquil setting of Sigulda.
 It is sometimes called the ‘Switzerland of Latvia’ – we wouldn’t go that far but it is a lovely spot for a bit of walking and we were impressed with the medieval castles at nearby Turaida and Cesis.

-Estonia’s second city, Tartu, has got bags of street art and sees far less visitors than Tallinn, which in all honesty we find difficult to get enthusiastic about (too many tourists and difficult to photograph) but there is no denying it is an attractive city and shouldn’t be missed if you haven’t been there before.
+Estonia’s second city, Tartu, has got bags of street art and sees far less visitors than Tallinn, which in all honesty we find difficult to get enthusiastic about (too many tourists and difficult to photograph) but there is no denying it is an attractive city and shouldn’t be missed from any Baltics itinerary you haven’t been there before.

 Getting out and doing a bit of walking in Sigulda

 Riga – of the three capitals, it is the best one in our opinion

 Cafe culture throughout the region but especially in the capitals

 Art Nouveau architecture in Riga’s Quiet Centre

 The museum of Genocide Victims in Vilnius